joakim/bismark/readme.md

 - Relatively easy to parse
 - [Extensible](/extras.md)

+Note that Bismark is still in flux and is subject to change.
+The issue queue is open for questions, ideas and criticism.

 ## Documentation

-<sub>Note: Some examples are only visible with Markdown extensions.</sub>
+<sub>Some examples are only visible with Markdown extensions.</sub>

 ### Headings